-Mothers have insisted since time began that fresh air is always good, and a recent scientific study has shown that they have a point.
-According to the folks at Is It Bad For You, fresh air definitely has health properties, including losing weight.
-Opening a window at night can increase humidity in your bedroom, which helps prevent dehydration.
+Mothers have insisted since time began that fresh air is always good, and it turns out that they have a point.
+According to the Chicago School of Medicine, fresh air definitely has health properties, including losing weight.
+Simply opening a window at night can increase humidity in your bedroom, which helps prevent dehydration.

 One benefit of sleeping with a window open that Mom probably didn’t think about: it can help you lose weight.
 According to a research scientist at Oxford University, colder temperatures stimulate the metabolism, as it takes energy to stay warm.
-Using up calories, whether by exercising or making your body keep itself warm helps with weight loss.
-Here’s another helpful tip, Layla’s copper mattress and copper infused pillow help you sleep cool, which in turn, helps regulate a cool sleeping environment.
-But there is more to this theory than burning calories to get rid of fat.
+Using up calories, whether by exercising or making your body keep itself warm, helps with weight loss.

+This is why a copper mattress will help you sleep cooler, which in turn, helps regulate a cool sleeping environment.
+But there is more to this sleeping theory than burning calories to get rid of fat.
 It turns out that people have two kinds of fat: brown and white.
 Brown fat is the good stuff: it burns whenever it’s necessary to keep warm.
 The problem is that your body doesn’t store very much of it.
 White fat is the stuff we’re all sadly familiar with: it simply gets stored in the body, giving us bellies or thunder thighs.

 But if you sleep with a window open, the cold air quickly depletes your body’s brown fat.
 In order to keep you warm, the body converts extra white to brown fat.
 The end result leads to you burning fat while sleeping, and thus weight loss.

 Another great way to help kickstart your journey to weight loss while you sleep is by limiting your exposure to blue light right before bed to help regulate your circadian rhythm.
-Blue light suppresses melatonin production which throws your circadian rhythm out of sync.
-It mimics light from the sun causing our brains to think it’s daytime.
+Blue light suppresses melatonin production, which throws your circadian rhythm out of sync.
+It mimics light from the sun, causing our brains to think it’s daytime.

 Consequently, irregular circadian rhythms trick our bodies into holding onto fat that would otherwise be metabolized during sleep.
-One way to combat the effects of blue light is to limit your exposure to TV, cell phone and computer screens a few hours leading up to bedtime.
+One way to combat the effects of blue light is to limit your exposure to TV, cell phone, and computer screens for a few hours leading up to bedtime.
 Once you keep your blue light exposure to a minimum and crack open your windows, you’re ready for a great night’s sleep for weight loss.